nsclass/nsclass.github.io/_posts/2020-06-21-rust-http-client-self-signed.md

 `reqwest` is a HTTP client in Rust.
 [https://github.com/seanmonstar/reqwest](https://github.com/seanmonstar/reqwest)

-It supports to send a HTTP request for self signed cerificate site as shown in below.
+It supports to send a HTTP request for self signed certificate site as shown in below.

 Full source code can be found from the below github including http server/client.